Ilulissat Greenland Travel Guide

 Services may have reduced hours or close on Greenlandic and Danish public holidays.
 Plan accordingly.

-Always check current schedules upon arrival, especially for attractions and museums, as hours vary seasonally.
+Always check current schedules upon arrival, especially for attractions and museums, as times change with the seasons.

 Interacting respectfully with local culture enriches your journey.